benc-uk/smilr/kubernetes/readme.md

 This scenario does require an ingress controller running in your cluster, which if you enabled "HTTP Application Routing" when creating AKS you will already have.
 If you don't have this add on, use Helm (e.g. `helm install stable/nginx-ingress`) but you will need to change the **kubernetes.io/ingress.class** in `ingress.yaml` to `nginx`

 The steps for deployment of this scenario are:
-1. Edit `ingress.http.yaml` and modify the DNS zone/domain to match the one created with your AKS cluster (in the MC resource group).
+1. Edit `ingress.http.yaml` or `ingress.https.yaml` and modify the DNS zone/domain to match the one created with your AKS cluster (in the MC resource group).
+It will take the form of `{random}.{region}.aksapp.io/`.
 You should only need to do this once
 2. Edit `data-api.yaml` and `frontend.yaml` and change the `image:` section to point to where your Smilr images are held, i.e. your ACR instance
 3. Run the following
     ```